samadrehman/Samad-Portfolio/README.md

 Welcome to my personal portfolio website — a creative, colorful, and Apple-inspired space where I showcase my projects, certificates, and journey as a developer.

----

-Built with pure **HTML, CSS, and JavaScript**, this site features:
-- 🌧️ Rain and Firework animations
-- 🦇 Flying bats for fun headers
-- 🌙 Dark-mode toggle
-- 💫 Candy-style pastel glassmorphism

----

 ## 🧠 About Me